adramelech-123/expressRefresher/README.md

 ```

-## 3. Setup Routes
+## 3. HTTP Requests
-The routes are basically different paths in our application that allow us to either Create, Read, Update or Delete data.
+Routes/Endpoints are basically different paths in our application that allow us to either Create, Read, Update or Delete data.
 There are different methods that can be applied on the express application based on whether we want to create, read, update or delete data.

 - **Create**: To create data we usually use the `post()` method
 - **Read**: To read/display data we usually use the `get()` method